Asian Americans in arts and entertainment: Miyoshi Umeki, Frances Nuyen, and James Shigeta

+1960s-1970s

+Bruce Lee

+Bruce Lee was the action director in The Wrecking Crew (1968) and was a main character in the 1960 television series The Green Hornet.
+He was in a variety of films up to Enter the Dragon (1973), which was one of the highest-grossing films of the 1970s, with US gross of $100 million.

-Bruce Lee abandoned Hollywood in the early 1970s and achieved worldwide fame in Hong Kong.
-On another level, frustrated with the limited opportunities given to them, seven Asian American actors formed East West Players (EWP), a Los Angeles-based Asian American theater company, in 1965, to produce their own shows, and the company continues today.
+However, he abandoned Hollywood in the early 1970s and achieved worldwide fame in Hong Kong.
 Bruce Lee has made a substantial impact with martial arts and entertainment.
 He claimed to not fit into the established martial arts scene in San Francisco when he arrived in 1959.
 Lee encountered a diverse group of martial artists within the bay area who held a similar philosophy.
 Lee signed a two-film contract, eventually bringing his family over to Hong Kong as well.
 Towards the end of 1972, Lee was a major movie star in Asia.

+Female Character Roles

+Nai Bonet, originally from Vietnam, was a cast member of John Goldfarg, Please Come Home!
+(1965).
+She would go on to play a variety of characters in a variety films until 1980.

+From 1960s-1970s, Midori Arimoto portrayed a variety of characters, in a variety of films ranging from Krakatoa, East of Java (1968) to Kill the Golden Goose (1977).
+Nancy Kwan, after the release of her film The World of Suzie Wong (1960), became a popular actress in her film career in the 1960s.